pblottiere/pblottiere.github.io/work/index.md

 technologies.
 We are not only designing avionic embedded systems, but we also take care of airborne campaign data.
 Then, we use our beloved softwares and algorithms to process the data and elaborate maps.
-Day to day, I'm wearing more than one 'hat': Lead Software Engineer, System Administrator and Community manager.
+Day to day, I'm wearing more than one cap: Lead Software Engineer, System Administrator and Community manager.
 My days are full :).
 <hr/>